ct-js/ct-js/app/data/ct.libs/filters/DOCS.md

-# ct.filters
+# Filters

 This module is a collection of shader filters.
-It includes [PixiJS built-in filters](https://pixijs.download/dev/docs/PIXI.filters.html) and [additional PixiJS community-authored filters](https://filters.pixijs.download/main/docs/PIXI.filters.html) (version 3.2.2, 30 december 2020).
+It includes PixiJS built-in filters ([PIXI.AlphaFilter](https://pixijs.download/v7.x/docs/PIXI.AlphaFilter.html) and others) and [additional PixiJS community-authored filters](https://github.com/pixijs/filters/tree/v5.x/) (v5.3.0).

 For each filter, you can check the PixiJS doc (links above) or use the ct.js autocomplete (to get all filters, all options of each filter, descriptions, types, and default values).